EmaSuriano/gatsby-starter-event-calendar/README.md

 ![Form Structure](./media/formStructure.png)

-**The text you pick for all the questions can differ from mine, then inside the application, you can apply an alias inside the GraphQL Query**
+**The text you pick for all the questions can differ from mine, then I will explain how to adapt the starter for your questions**

-Once the form created, you need to generate a Spreadsheet from it.
+Once the form is created, you need to generate a Spreadsheet from it.
 For that, move to the Responses Tab and click on the green Spreadsheet logo which says "View Responses in Sheets".
 This will create a Spreadsheet that will be automatically updated when someone makes a new entry inside the form.
 This will be the source of the application.

 Next, you need to have access from the application to read the Spreadsheet.
-You need to navigate to your Google API Dashboard and then go to Credentials which is on the left panel.
+You need to navigate to your [Google API Dashboard](https://console.developers.google.com/apis/dashboard) and then go to Credentials which is on the left panel.
 There you click on "Create credentials" and add a new Service account key.

 You'll be redirected to a new page to create the service account key, just make sure the option of "App Engine default service account" is selected and the key type marked as JSON.
 Click on the Create button and you will download a JSON file with your credentials, copy the value of `client_email` and share the spreadsheet with that mail, and that's it!
 This is how you enable to read the document from an external application 🎉